-b) Does the Lead Agency waive the asset limit on a case-by-case basis for families defined as receiving, or in need of, protective services? ☑ No. ☐ Yes.
-If yes, describe the policy or procedure and provide citation: N/A a. eligibility determination.
+b.
+Does the Lead Agency waive the asset limit on a case-by-case basis for families defined as receiving, or in need of, protective services?

+[] Yes.
+If yes, describe the policy or procedure and provide citation:

+3.1.5 Additional eligibility conditions

-3.1.5 Describe any additional eligibility conditions or rules, which are applied by the Lead Agency (98.20(b)) during:
+Describe any additional eligibility conditions or rules, which are applied by the Lead Agency (98.20(b)) during: